tobycmurray/phantom-lint/README.md

 both single- and two-column documents, and utilising a range of strategies for hiding unwanted text in the documents.
 These all begin with `fake_`, to distinguish them from real examples.

+The `tests/bad/` directory contains other PDFs found via Google that contain hidden text, designed to manipulate LLM analysis.
+This includes candidate CVs posted publicly online.
+Note that the following CVs require using the `--split sliding` option to detect the hidden text.
+This option splits the text using a sliding window rather than sentence strucure, and works better on documents that lack punctuation, such as CVs.

+* 679567ffa7cca0c519ea7378_15bdb6c1f56651791fdebfc4a097a0b7_ShojiU_resume_2025.pdf
+* AndrewVos.pdf
+* cv.pdf
+* cv-tellef-s-raabe-english.pdf
+* GeorgexWang_CV.pdf
+* J_Nelson_Resume_2024.pdf
+* resume-1.pdf
+* xiangli_cv.pdf

+We do not detect the hidden text in the following:

+* Lim_ChaeWoo_Curriculum-Vitae_2025_1_15.pdf